garrotte13/TurretPod/README.md

 Everything else was implemented from scratch.
 UPS-hungry reload issue was fixed and turned into a mod's balancing feature - consume electrical power to reload expendable ammo.

 - A mix of ammo and electricity consumption,
-- Minigun turret pod - 3 tiers (Graphics by snouz),
+- Minigun turret pod - 3 tiers,
 - Shotgun turret pod - 3 tiers,
 - Flamethrower turret pod (tank attack type) - 2 tiers.
-- Third tier is available for Rampant Arsenal mod users only (one does need them only to counter Rampant New Enemies top tiers) and require nuclear-powered vehicles.
+- Third tier requires a lot of energy - nuclear-powered vehicles of Rampant Arsenal / similar balanced mods or something cheating.
 - Unload ammo action available via tool shortcut (Alt+U by default),
 - Predictable ammo selection.
 With mod setting to lock preferred ammo-consuming reload for each pod.
 - Vehicle Wagon 2 mod is supported.
 - Should be compatible with other mods (bob's warfare, krastorio2) and multiplayer.

-If no equipment grid was added by other mods default car receives a small grid.
+If no equipment grid was added by other mods default car and car wagon receive small grids.
+Grid for tank must be added by other mod.

 If using hundreds turret pods in many vehicles reload will be distributed in more ticks, but without considerable UPS impact.